KartheekLade/kartheeklade.github.io/_posts/2025-07-06-Digital-Signatures-cryptographys-proof-of-trust.md

 ##### Trust Anchor: Root CA Must Be Pre Trusted
   You only trust IDs issued by governments your country recognizes.
 Similarly, your device only trusts Root CAs pre-installed in its "trust store."

-    - Trust Store: A list of Root CA certificates hardcoded in your OS/browser (e.g., Apple, Microsoft, Google manage these).
+    - Trust Store: A list of Root CA certificates hardcoded in your OS/browser (e.g., Apple, Microsoft, Google manage these)
-    - Example: If "GoDaddy Root CA" is in your trust store, you trust all certs signed by GoDaddy or its intermediates.
+    - Example: If "GoDaddy Root CA" is in your trust store, you trust all certs signed by GoDaddy or its intermediates

   So, Root CA's public key is pre installed in your device --> Any cert chain ending at this Root CA is automatically trusted.
-No need to manually verify every sender just trust the Root CA.
+No need to manually verify every sender just trust the Root CA

 ##### Revocation Checks (CRL/OCSP) *(Critical)*